 - Snack on nuts and seeds.

 - Pack a punch of plant-based protein with legumes.

 - If you drink, enjoy wine with meals in moderation.

 The Final Verdict

 It is fair to say that the Mediterranean Diet has established itself as one of the most popular eating patterns recommended to help improve the health of those with chronic diseases such as diabetes.
-The traditional foods that make up the Mediterranean Diet are rich in nutrients that we know are beneficial to our health and encouraging of a healthy weight and stable blood sugar levels.
+The traditional foods that make up the Mediterranean Diet are rich in nutrients that we know are beneficial to our health and encouraging a healthy weight and stable blood sugar levels.
 Furthermore, much of what is encompassed by this eating pattern overlaps with what is generally recommended when it comes to eating a nutritious, well-balanced diet.
-Undoubtedly, following the Mediterranean diet won’t work for everyone, but the lifestyle aspects that this eating pattern promotes (physical activity, adequate rest and eating with others) are sure to be beneficial for anyone who adopts them.
+Undoubtedly, following the Mediterranean diet won’t work for everyone, but the lifestyle aspects that this eating pattern promotes (physical activity, adequate rest, and eating with others) are sure to be beneficial for anyone who adopts them.
 As such, the Mediterranean Diet is not over-hyped.
 Big or small, the research strongly supports that adaptations are likely to help improve one’s overall health in some way or another.